ska-sa/spead2/doc/introduction.rst

 Shared library
 ^^^^^^^^^^^^^^
-TODO: rewrite this once supported in Meson.

 There is experimental support for building a shared library.
-Pass ``--enable-shared`` to ``configure``.
+Pass ``--default_library=both`` to ``meson setup``.
+It's also possible to pass ``--default_library=shared``, in which case the static library will not be built, and the command-line tools will be linked against the shared library.

 It's not recommended for general use because the binary interface is likely to be incompatible between spead2 versions, requiring software linked against the shared library to be recompiled after upgrading spead2 (which defeats one of the points of a shared library).
 It also exports a lot of symbols (e.g., from Boost) that may clash with other libraries.
 Performance may be lower than using the static library.
 It is made available for users who need to load the library dynamically as part of a plugin system.